-To sell on ASOS is easy, but not quick.
-You must first be approved by the ASOS team to sell on ASOS.
+To sell on ASOS is easy but not quick.
+The ASOS team must first approve you to sell on ASOS.
 This can take up to three working days or sometimes a week on busy days.

 1. Creating an account on the ASOS marketplace

 To apply for a boutique to sell on ASOS, you’ll first have to create an ASOS Marketplace account.
-Simply visit ASOS Marketplace → click on Sign Up on the top right corner.
+Visit ASOS Marketplace → click on Sign Up in the top right corner.